newold3/PageFlip/README.md

 - **Composite Pages:** Native support for transparent `.png` images that automatically blend over the paper texture.
 - **Physics Rigger:** Built-in `PageRigger` tool generates `Skeleton2D` and `Polygon2D` meshes automatically.
 - **Input Handshake:** Automatic system to handle input focus between the Book controller and interactive page content.
-- **Book Input:** Turn the book's pages using the left and right arrow keys, and by clicking on the page you want to flip.
+- **Book Input:** You can turn the book's pages using the left and right arrow keys, and by clicking on the page you want to flip.

+---

 ## 📦 Installation

 1. **Extract:** Copy the `addons` folder directly into your Godot project folder.
 2. **Import:** Open Godot and allow the engine to import the scripts and assets.

+---

 ## 🚀 Quick Start